 In as much as you are watching for entertainment, try watching from a writer’s, an actor’s or a producer’s perspective.
 Try watching movies from a perspective of your interest.
 You will find new ideas and might end up getting more entertained because you certainly relate.

 I like watching movies while having subtitles.
 Yes, I am one of those people.
 It’s good to appreciate the great work that the scriptwriters did.
 Poetic lines, sarcastic tones and a whole other lingual and cultural mix go well appreciated by me.
+These give me writing inspiration or something to chew on as I go about my day.

 Look For Books That Might Speak to You, Your Passion or Simply Entertain